-- 28. Annual submission requirements: In each new program year (coinciding with each new State fiscal year), local workforce board chairs will be responsible for submitting required documentation to an individual to be designated annually by the Governor.
-The table included as item 30 below specifies the due dates, individuals responsible and material required for submittal. - 29.
-MOU amendments: Any time a local area amends an MOU, the LWIB chair and CEOs will submit the amended sections of the MOU and new signatures to the State.
+SECTION 4 WAIVER PRO CESS Determina as part of the annual State-level review of these guidelines.
+Gu • regarding provisions of the Governor's the State has complete discretion will be rec ve authority to consider waivers of any in Federal law, regulation or other aidance.
+SECTION 5 ANNUAL SUB MISSION REQUIREM ents / Amendment Procedures 28.
+Annual submission requirements: In each new program year (coinciding with each new State fiscal year), local workforce board chairs will be responsible for submitting required documentation to an individual to be designated annually by the Governor.
+The table included as item 30 below specifies the due dates, individuals responsible and material required for submittal.
+29. MOU amendments: Any time a local area amends an MOU, the LWIB chair and CEOs will submit the amended sections of the MOU and new signatures to the State.
 Amendments must be made annually to incorporate the one-stop operating budget and may be made at other times as determined locally.
-The submission will be made to the individual designated annually by the Governor. - 30.
-Annual Submission Requirements Timetable

-Timeframe Individuals Items to Submit

-Responsible

-January 1 LWIB chair Pre-program Year Planning Form identifying: a.
-Lead MOU negotiator b.
-Impartial individual responsible for negotiating the annual budget c.
-Individual responsible for periodic reconciliation d.
-General timetable for negotiations of the MOU and/or annual budget,

-including requests to waive specific
+The submission will be made to the individual designated annually by the Governor.
+30. Annual S ubmission Require nents Timetable Timeframe Individuals Responsible Items to Submit January 1 LWIB chair Pre-program Year Planning Form identifying: Lead MOU negotiator Impartial individual responsible for negotiating the annual budget Individual responsible for periodic reconciliation General timetable for negotiations of the MOU and/or annual budget, including requests to waive specific provisions of these Governor's Guidelines